The Ultimate Guide To Inventory Management for Multichannel Retailers

 There’s nothing wrong with selling one product at a time, but many ecommerce sites have discovered how effective grouping strategies can be on both raising the price-per-order and unloading some unwanted inventory.
 One of the drawbacks, though, is that different seller channels have different guidelines for what types of products can be sold, which can make inventory management confusing for multichannel selling.

-So, let’s start with the basics and review the different types of product groupings, and how to handle them for multichannel selling.
+So, let’s start with the basics and review the different types of ecommerce products, and how to handle them for multichannel selling.

 “Simple products” are basic products that you sell one at a time.
 They’re independent, ship whole, and they have a single SKU.
 There’s nothing tricky about selling them; they’re the basic standard when discussing inventory.